Hearsy LogoHearsy

 Why isn't Word's Dictate button working on my Mac?#

 The most common causes: no active Microsoft 365 subscription, no internet connection, or missing Microphone permission.
 Check System Settings > Privacy & Security > Microphone and make sure Microsoft Word is listed and enabled.
+If you recently updated Word, try signing out and back into your Microsoft account.

 What is the best way to dictate long documents in Word on Mac?#